[amsat-bb] Re: "Norm" on FO-29

 They all seemed excited to log a rare grid.
 I was proud of myself for

-thought, in my self-assured inner voice.
-I greeted the driver with a big
+in my self-assured inner voice.
+I greeted the driver with a big smile and

 An hour later, I plugged the recorder into my computer's USB port, and